niwaQAQ/STLMamba/README.md

 # STLMamba
-Local-Motion Mamba with Frequency-Guided for Moving Infrared Small Target Detection
+(GRSL)Local-Motion Mamba with Frequency-Guided for Moving Infrared Small Target Detection
 ![pipeline](pipeline.png)
 The pipeline of STLMamba.